ic-scm/openrevolution/README.md

 - Qt GUI
 - Support for other file formats (BCSTM, BFSTM etc.)
 - Lossless conversion between the other formats
+- Use structs instead of global variables declared in main file

 ## brstm.h and brstm_encode.h usage
 Declare these variables in your code before including the brstm.h file: